Press Releases week beginning 20 April 2020

 The Revenues and Finance teams are working hard to process these payments to eligible businesses as quickly as possible.
 The Council has so far paid out £12,315,000 in grants between 1st and 19th April 2020 to 1,032 business premises within the borough.
 This represents 52% (by value) of the total sum the Council currently expects to be payable.

 The Council has received information from 1,422 businesses out of 1,968 currently considered as eligible within the borough (79%).
-The remaining businesses who have not submitted their information are being encouraged to do so - please see the Council's website for further details.
+The remaining businesses who have not submitted their information are being encouraged to do so.

-There are also other sources of financial assistance available to businesses and to specific business sectors - please see the Council's website for further information and links to Government and other websites."
+There are also other sources of financial assistance available to businesses and to specific business sectors - please see Help and support for businesses for further information and links to Government and other websites."

 Hastings Community hub supports those in need